msantos/cvecat/README.md

 # DESCRIPTION

-Format and write CVE data to stdout
+A command line utility to format and write CVE data to stdout.

 cvecat takes one or more CVE identifiers as arguments and outputs the data to standard output.
+If no arguments are provided, cvecat reads the CVE identifiers from stdin, one per line.

+To test formatting, cvecat can read JSON data from stdin by using `-` as an argument.

 The CVE data is download from the `cvelist` project on GitHub: